metabrainz/musicbrainz-vm/VM-USAGE.md

 ## Logging in

-By default the VM will create a private network and be assigned the IP address 10.2.2.2 .
-In order to log into the machine with SSH, do this from the host machine:
+By default in VirtualBox, the VM can be accessed directly from the host machine with:

-    $ ssh 10.2.2.2
+    $ ssh -p 2222 vagrant@localhost

-Log in with username "vagrant" and password "vagrant".
+Log in with password "vagrant".

 ## Creating search indexes